-The 2021 Atlanta Braves are annually one of Major League Baseball's hot teams.
+The Atlanta Braves are annually one of Major League Baseball's hot teams.
 Whether you are looking for Braves tickets for games at Truist Park or on the road, we can help.
 Ticket King has a large selection of Braves tickets to choose from.
-We list step by step ticket ordering instructions here, or you can call our sales office at (414)273-6007.
+We list step-by-step ticket ordering instructions here, or you can call our sales office at (414)273-6007.

 Check the Atlanta Braves game schedule listed here.
 Choose which home or road game you are interested in, and click the "Buy Tickets" box.

-From there, you will see ticket availabilty by Truist Park seating chart, section, row, price, or grouping.
-Our worry free guarantee means that your order is safe and secure.
+From there, you will see ticket availability by Truist Park seating chart, section, row, price, or grouping.
+Our worry-free guarantee means that your order is safe and secure.

 For better seats, filter the ticket options by price.
-For larger groupings, you can adjust the filter by number of seats.
+You can adjust the filter by the number of seats for larger groupings.
 Other options for filters include delivery and type of ticket.

 Once you have picked your Braves tickets, click the "Go to Secure Checkout" box, and fill out the form to complete the sale.

-We guarantee every order 100%, and your tickets will arrive on time.
+We guarantee that your tickets will arrive on time for the game.

 Do Braves Games Ever Sell Out Completely?

-Like our motto says "It's not sold out until the King's sold out."
-That means Ticket King has tickets for sold out and hard to find events like the Braves.
+As our motto says "It's not sold out until the King's sold out."
+That means Ticket King has tickets for sold-out and hard-to-find events like the Braves.

 We have access to ticket inventory that other brokers do not, and we're the trusted source for all baseball games.